alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

           <li>phishim - a phishing tool which reduces configuration time and bypasses most types of MFA by running a chrome tab on the server that the user unknowingly interacts with: https://github.com/jackmichalak/phishim</li>
           <li>PyPhisher - ultimate phishing tool in python.
 Includes popular websites like facebook, twitter, instagram, github, reddit, gmail and many others: https://github.com/KasRoudra/PyPhisher</li>
                     <li>phishsticks - a phishing framework for OAuth 2.0 device code authentication grant flow: https://github.com/dunderhay/phishsticks</li>
+                    <li>cuddlephish - Weaponized multi-user browser-in-the-middle (BitM) for penetration testers.
+This attack can be used to bypass multi-factor authentication on many high-value web applications: https://github.com/fkasler/cuddlephish</li>
       </span>
     </p3>
     </ul><br>